-Making sure that people do not feel safe committing the crimes is an important part of a safe workplace.
+Making sure that people do not feel safe committing crimes is an important part of a safe workplace.

 The people that are going to be dealing with cash should not have a lot on hand whenever they are working early morning or during the evening.